Advancing Surgical Roles Group

 We also have an area on this site, which is open for lively discussions and comments.
 The ASR SIG discussion forum offers members the opportunity to exchange ideas, ask for advice and seek information.
 It should be noted that any advice given by members of the SIG will not necessarily be AfPP policy and at times there may be some ‘editorial control’ exercised on the responses.
 However if used responsibly it should build into a useful bank of information which can be of benefit to us all.

-The ASR SIG is currently lead by Susan Hall and supported by AfPP Trustee Adrian Jones.
+The ASR SIG is currently led by Sabrina Sokolowski.
 Should you wish to contact them directly you can do so through the Advancing Surgical Roles SIG email address - email@example.com.
-Alternatively if you would like to discuss a confidential issue you can contact the AfPP Professional Advisory Service.
+Alternatively if you would like to discuss a confidential issue you can contact the AfPP Professional Advice Service.

 To view news, events, documents, links & forums for this Special Interest Group, you need to be logged in.